The European Central Bank Tightening the Monetary Policy

 The refinancing rate is one of the main mechanisms for controlling the inflation rate, though is accompanied by certain side effects.
 As a rule, the tightening of the monetary policy leads to the slowdown of the economy, and in the conditions of the worsening situation worldwide, the European Union is facing increasing risks of recession, therefore, the central bank has to maintain a rather difficult and delicate balance between controlling inflation and maintaining economic growth.

-The impact of monetary policy on the exchange rate should also be taken into account.
+The impact of monetary policy from the European Central Bank on the exchange rate should also be taken into account.
 The increase in the interest rate is likely to have a positive effect on the euro exchange rate in the short term and to some extent prevent its depreciation trend against the US dollar.